Blue Adams

-Danny L. "Blue" Adams (born October 15, 1979) is an American former professional football cornerback who played four seasons in the National Football League (NFL).
-After playing college football for Cincinnati, he was selected by the Detroit Lions in the seventh round of the 2003 NFL draft.
+Danny L. "Blue" Adams (born October 15, 1979) is an American former professional football player who was a cornerback for four seasons in the National Football League (NFL).
+After playing college football for the Cincinnati Bearcats, he was selected by the Detroit Lions in the seventh round of the 2003 NFL draft.
 During his professional career, Adams was also a member of the Tampa Bay Buccaneers, Jacksonville Jaguars, Chicago Bears, Rhein Fire, Cincinnati Bengals, Atlanta Falcons, and Montreal Alouettes.
-He is currently the secondary coach for the Michigan State Spartans.
+He is currently the cornerbacks coach for the Florida State Seminoles.

 Early life

 Adams played high school football at Miami Senior High School in Miami, Florida.
 As a senior, he won All-State Honorable Mention honors, and All-County first-team honors.

 College career

 Adams played college football for the Cincinnati Bearcats from 1998 to 2002.
 He was medically redshirted in 1999.
 He earned second-team All-Conference USA honors in 2001 and was named Cincinnati's defensive MVP in 2002.
 Adams graduated from Cincinnati with a bachelor's degree in criminal justice in 2003.